-347 4.
-Environmental Consequences 4.19 Impacts on Water Resources Similar to the PSPP, decommissioning of the PSEGS is expected to result in adverse impacts related to water resources similar to construction impacts: work could result in potential increases in sediment loads to adjacent streams and washes; and/or accidental spills of hydrocarbon fuels and greases and other materials associated with motorized equipment and construction work.
-4.19.3 Cumulative Impacts PSEGS Impacts resulting from construction, operation, maintenance and decommissioning of the PSEGS could result in a cumulative effect on hydrologic resources -when added to other past, present, or reasonably foreseeable future actions.
-The geographic scope of the cumulative effects analysis for hydrologic resources consists of the CVGB and, for surface waters, the area within the watershed boundary.
+Similar to the Palen Solar Power Project, decommissioning of the Palen Solar Electric Generating System is expected to result in adverse impacts related to water resources similar to construction impacts: work could result in potential increases in sediment loads to adjacent streams and washes; and/or accidental spills of hydrocarbon fuels and greases and other materials associated with motorized equipment and construction work.
+4.19.3 Cumulative Impacts PSEGS Impacts resulting from construction, operation, maintenance and decommissioning of the Palen Solar Electric Generating System (PSEGS) could result in a cumulative effect on hydrologic resources when added to other past, present, or reasonably foreseeable future actions.
+The geographic scope of the cumulative effects analysis for hydrologic resources consists of the Chuckwalla Valley Groundwater Basin (CVGB) and, for surface waters, the area within the watershed boundary.
 Potential cumulative effects on hydrologic resources could occur at any point during the construction, operation and maintenance, or decommissioning of the PSEGS.
-The cumulative scenario described in Section 4.1 and illustrated in Figure 4.1-1 identifies several additional solar development projects that are underway or anticipated in the vicinity of the site.
+The cumulative scenario described in Section 4.1 and illustrated in Figure 4.1-1 identifies several additional solar development projects that are underway or anticipated in the vicinity of the PSEGS site.
 Construction of the PSEGS is expected to result in the short-term adverse impacts described above.
-It is expected that some of the cumulative projects described in Section 4.1 that are not yet built may be under construction the same time as the PSEGS.
-In addition, it is expected that others of the cumulative projects may be operational at the same time as the PSEGS.
+Some of the cumulative projects described in Section 4.1 that are not yet built may be under construction the same time as the PSEGS.
+In addition, others of the cumulative projects may be operational at the same time as the PSEGS.
 As a result, there could be substantial long-term cumulative impacts during operation of these projects related to hydrologic water resources.
-PSPP PA/FEIS Section 4.19.3 (p.
-4.19-21 et seq.) provides a detailed analysis of the types of cumulative effects upon water resources that could result from the PSPP, in combination with other projects pending or underway at that time.
-While the combination of projects comprising the cumulative scenario have changed since publication of the PSPP PA/FEIS, the cumulative implications of these projects upon the region's water resources would not be appreciably different.
-As such, implementation of the PSEGS could cause or contribute to substantial short-term and long- term cumulative impacts during construction and operation related to: soil erosion, geomorphology, basin balance, groundwater levels, groundwater quality, surface water hydrology and surface water quality.
-Reconfigured Alternative 2 The cumulative effects of the Reconfigured Alternative 2 (Options 1 and 2) for water resources would be substantially similar to those referenced above, and consistent with those detailed in Section 4.19.3 of the PSPP PA/FEIS.
-The revisions to the cumulative scenario described in Section 4.1 and illustrated in Figure 4.1-1 would not appreciably affect the conclusions reached in the PSPP PA/FEIS 9p.
+The PSPP Programmatic Agreement/Final Environmental Impact Statement (PA/FEIS) Section 4.19.3 (p.
+4.19-21 et seq.) provides a detailed analysis of the types of cumulative effects upon water resources that could result from the Palen Solar Power Project (PSPP), in combination with other projects pending or underway at that time.
+While the combination of projects comprising the cumulative scenario has changed since publication of the PSPP PA/FEIS, the cumulative implications of these projects upon the region's water resources would not be appreciably different.
+As such, implementation of the PSEGS could cause or contribute to substantial short-term and long- term cumulative impacts during construction and operation related to: soil erosion, geomorphology, basin balance, groundwater levels, groundwater quality, surface water hydrology, and surface water quality.
+Reconfigured Alternative 2 The cumulative effects of the Reconfigured Alternative 2 (Options 1 and 2) for water resources would be substantially similar to those referenced above and consistent with those detailed in Section 4.19.3 of the PSPP PA/FEIS.
+The revisions to the cumulative scenario described in Section 4.1 and illustrated in Figure 4.1-1 would not appreciably affect the conclusions reached in the PSPP PA/FEIS (p.
 4.19-18 et seq.) regarding Reconfigured Alternative 2 (Options 1 and 2).
-Palen Solar Electric Generating System Draft SEIS 4.19-6 July 2013
+Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement (SEIS) 4.19-6 July 2013